beijn/nai22-project4a/NAI-Project/Application Papers/Music Translation.md

 - limited [[Meaningful Human Control]]
 	- through modification of generated notes and conditional regeneration of some rest
 	- choose among different variants
-	- or manipulate probabilistic parameters which leads to the [[Music Evaluation Metrics]] trade-off
+	- or manipulate probabilistic parameters which leads to the [[Evaluation]] trade-off

 ## Data
 - #data-augmentation: